 “You know what you’re problem is you go around and pity for yourself…..
 You got to get beyond this petty bullshit.
 You’re part of something bigger.
 When you gonna learn that?
 (46:49).

 Paulie’s whole life was spent working in that “something bigger,” his whole identity was wrapped up in that work, and now that his sense of self has been shaken, so has his whole attitude toward his work and his relationship to his master.
 In the very next scene, Paulie watches Tony’s interaction with a woman, his partner in business, as she begs Tony to not harm her son.
 Paulie leaves the room and cries.
-The sensitivity we perceive in what, until now has been a heartless gangster, is quite touching and allows us to see the real depth of Paulie’s character (49:06-49:45).
+The sensitivity we perceive in what until now has been a heartless gangster is quite touching and allows us to see the real depth of Paulie’s character (49:06-49:45).

 The emotions of the clown come out in episode nine of Season Six when Paulie runs into his “mother” at the annual feast of St. Elzéar of Sabran, the patron saint of his family’s town in Italy.
 Through Paulie’s efforts to cut corners and maximize profits he refuses to give the money to have the saint paraded with the gold hat.
 When a children’s amusement ride breaks down and injures some of the riders his mother blames it on him letting the saint be paraded without the hat.
 He tells her,